avilabon/MDEF_Albert/docs/term1/07-BiologyZero.md

 ## Bio Agri Zero final reflections
 These two seminars have been too short for my taste.
-These are topics that I am passionate about and I can never get enough of them.
-These are topics of great importance and relevance for my design space and I think they are vital to face the challenges of the Anthropocene.
+These are topics that I am passionate about, and I can never get enough of them.
+These are topics of great importance and relevance for my design space, and I think they are vital to facing the challenges of the Anthropocene.

 If we leave aside the excessive speed at which the theory has had to be given, I think that thanks to the experience and professionalism of the teachers, a good balance has been found between theory and practice.